pcingola/SnpEff/src/docs/snpeff/build_db.md

 If these comparisons fails, further attempts are made:

 - Replace "unknown" codon characters: Codons using old `'X'` characters are replaced by newer `'?'` characters
-- If any of the sequences only differ by the first codon, they are considered equal (the start codon is translates as 'Met' even when the codon code translates to another Amino acid)
+- If any of the sequences only differ by the first codon, they are considered equal (the start codon is translated as 'Met' even when the codon code translates to another Amino acid)
-- Replace rare amino acids, which often tranlate as stop codons in the middle of the sequence: E.g. replace `'*'` by `'U'`
+- Replace rare amino acids, which often translate as stop codons in the middle of the sequence: E.g. replace `'*'` by `'U'`
-- Try replacing unknown aminco acids (`'?'`) by the ones at the same position in the protein sequence from the FASTA file
+- Try replacing unknown amino acids (`'?'`) by the ones at the same position in the protein sequence from the FASTA file

 If after all these attempts the protein sequence still do not match, they are considered "not equal".

 !!! info
     **Debugging:** You can run SnpEff using `-d` (debug) command line option to get detailed messages for each protein sequence comparison.
     The message shows the transcript ID, protein sequence inferred by SnpEff's, and the protein sequence from the FASTA file, as well as the places where they differ.

 ### Example: Building the Human Genome database

-This is a full example on how to build the human genome database (using GTF file from ENSEBML), it includes support for regulatory features, sanity check, rare amino acids, etc..
+This is a full example on how to build the human genome database (using GTF file from ENSEMBL), it includes support for regulatory features, sanity check, rare amino acids, etc..
 ```
 # Go to SnpEff's install dir
 cd ~/snpeff